kwilkos/cxf/distribution/src/main/release/samples/integration/jca/inbound/README.txt

     .
 Launch the application server
     .
 Deploy the CXF J2EE Connector
     .
 Build the demo
     .
-Deploy the web application to the application server .
-Launch the CXF Server
+Deploy the ejb application to the application server .
+Activate the EJB Web Services facade
     .
-Accessing the web application
+Access the EJB using a Web Services client

 Update Jboss endorsed jars
 ==========================